Timing, Fundamentals, and Diversification of NetEase Inc. (NTES) - The Dwinnex

 Ratios:

-Our analysis of NTES’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.91 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 17.30.
-For the most recent quarter (mrq), Quick Ratio is recorded 2.20 and its Current Ratio is at 2.20.
-In the meantime, Its Debt-to-Equity ratio is 0.31 whereas as Long-Term Debt/Eq ratio is at 0.03.
+For a better understanding of NTES, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 2.87 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 17.35.
+For the most recent quarter (mrq), Quick Ratio is recorded 2.30 and its Current Ratio is at 2.30.
+In the meantime, Its Debt-to-Equity ratio is 0.28 whereas as Long-Term Debt/Eq ratio is at 0.03.

 Upgrades & Downgrades